void-linux/void-docs/src/config/services/user-services.md

 Sometimes it can be nice to have user-specific runit services.
 For example, you might want to open an ssh tunnel as the current user, run a virtual machine, or regularly run daemons on your behalf.

+## runsvdir

-The most common way to do this is to create a system-level service that runs [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) as your user, in order to start and monitor the services in a personal services directory.
+The most basic way to do this is to create a system-level service that runs [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) as your user, in order to start and monitor the services in a personal services directory.
+This does have limitations and downsides, though, as per-user services are started at boot and do not have access to things like the user's graphical session or D-Bus session bus.

 For example, you could create a service called `/etc/sv/runsvdir-<username>` with the following `run` script, which should be executable: